HISTORICAL WALKING TOUR

-For a limited time, free guided tours will be available on Saturday mornings and afternoons, for more information please check our calendar of events and look for "Heart of Town History Walks".
+For a limited time, free guided tours will be available on Saturdays at 4:00pm.
+Please visit the calendar of events for more information.

 Taking a drive through our beautiful surrounding countryside, you will spot century-old churches and historic cemeteries, quaint villages with one-room school houses now made into residences, charming mills and even an old tobacco kiln.
 Our spectacular rolling farmland and scenic hilltop views are second to none, especially in the fall when the leaves paint the rolling Northumberland hills, which also makes for beautiful photo opportunities!
 And, don’t forget to stop and enjoy the incredible panoramic view at Richardson’s Lookout, just south of the village of Garden Hill.